Sustainable practices

 Blackberries and cherries removed from our gin are used in jams and other condiments (e.g., drunken cherries).

-The citrus that is waste from drinks in the Distillery Door is used to feed the goats of one of our employees.
+The citrus that is waste from the Distillery Bar is used to feed the goats of one of our employees.

 Recycling